-&lt;sup>5 In contrast, the Sinclair entry does not have a significant impact on CEOs' political leaning.
+5 In contrast, the Sinclair entry does not have a significant impact on CEOs' political leaning.
 This is the possibly due to the fact that CEOs are ex ante already much more Republican-oriented than the directors, and that CEO overconfidence (e.g., Malmendier and Tate, 2005, 2008) makes CEOs update their beliefs to a lesser degree than directors in response to media.

-&lt;sup>6 An alternative explanation of the observed negative relationship between PHI and crash risk is that greater political homophily helps CEO resist shareholder pressure for pursuing risky strategies and the CEO is able to take less risk.
+6 An alternative explanation of the observed negative relationship between PHI and crash risk is that greater political homophily helps CEO resist shareholder pressure for pursuing risky strategies.
 Inconsistent with this explanation, we find that higher political homophily does not lead to a lower level of risk taking.

-To test for corrective actions, we examine divestitures of previously acquired assets with poor performance.
+We further conduct two tests of corrective actions.
+First, we examine divestitures of previously acquired assets with poor performance.
 We follow the literature and use firms' acquisition announcement returns to measure performance, and find that acquired assets with poor performance are more likely to be divested subsequently when political homophily is higher.
 This result is consistent with the premise that political homophily increases managers' incentives to take corrective actions and avoid further losses.
+Second, we follow the methodology of Lawrence, Sloan, and Sun (2013) and show that political homophily increases managers' likelihood to recognize losses via asset write-downs.

 Finally, we examine shareholder governance because the positive effect of a friendly board on CEO-board communication may rely on strong shareholder governance.
-When shareholder governance is weak, the CEO will be reasonably assured that she would enjoy downside protection from a friendly board even if negative outcomes occurred from an absence of timely action on her part.
-In such a scenario, homophily needs not lead to more information sharing.
+When shareholder governance is weak, the CEO will be reasonably assured that she would enjoy downside protection from a friendly board even if negative outcomes occurred because timely actions were not taken.
+In such a scenario, political homophily need not lead to more information sharing.
 However, when shareholder governance is strong and external pressure is high, even a friendly board will not be able to protect the CEO's job upon a large loss.
 Therefore, we expect that strong external governance, and in particular, strong shareholder governance, is essential for a friendly board to facilitate the communication of negative information.
 In this case, the friendly board acts as a complement to shareholder governance.